 Yemeni women window shopping.
 Photo courtesy of my friend and fellow cruiser, Lillian Duckworth, S/V Tagora.

 In the past, peasant women traditionally took care of livestock and family crops.
-Without the crops, the livestock can’t survive; without either, the women have no role and are deprived even more.
+Because of the growing of qat, which is taking over as a national addiction, there is not enough land for growing needed crops, the livestock can’t survive without the crops; without either, the women have no role and are deprived even more.
 Yemen does not have an honorable record for its women to start with: 71 percent are illiterate; they can be married as young as nine; they are often arrested for “immoral acts” and never tried, just thrown in prison and forgotten; they often die in childbirth as they are given little medical attention; they are the property of men.
 Ancient tribal laws often govern the way women are treated in rural areas.
 In many areas these laws have become incorporated into Islamic practices [although that is not where they originated].

 Yemeni woman with her sheep in the countryside.